-- 5. Hover your mouse on the map, click the red dot, and drag the link over to another map, application, or tunnel.
+5. Hover your mouse on the map, click the red dot, and drag the link over to another map, application, or tunnel.
 You can drag more than one link from a map to the destination.
 On these links, you can apply link transformation to alter the packets.
+Refer
-Refer to Figure 4-46 on page 69.
-For information about adding link transformation, refer to Add Header Transformations on page 70. - 6.
-Hover your mouse on the application, click the red dot, and drag the link (arrow) over to the tunnel endpoints.

-In Figure 4-46 on page 69, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.
+- to Figure 46: Connecting the Maps, Applications, and Monitoring Tools on page 74.
+For information about adding link transformation, refer to Add Header Transformations on page 76. - 6.
+Hover your mouse on the application, click the red dot, and drag the link (arrow) over to the tunnel endpoints. - In Figure 46: Connecting the Maps, Applications, and Monitoring Tools on page 74, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.

-Figure 4-46: Connecting the Maps, Applications, and Monitoring Tools
+Figure 46: Connecting the Maps, Applications, and Monitoring Tools

-7. Click Show Targets to view details about the subnets and monitoring instances.
+- 7. Click Show Targets to view details about the subnets and monitoring instances.

-The instances and the subnets that are being monitored are highlighted in orange.

-8. Click Deploy to deploy the monitoring session.

-The status is displayed as Success in the Monitoring Sessions page.
+The instances and the subnets that are being monitored are highlighted in orange. - 8.
+Click Deploy to deploy the monitoring session. - The status is displayed as Success in the Monitoring Sessions page.
 The session is successfully deployed on all GigaVUE V Series nodes and G-vTAP agents.